 It’s important to remember that what affects the body may also affect the hair on your head.

-Garlic is an excellent natural anibiotic which can heal the body from within and also used externally on the skin to kill pathogenic bacteria, fungi and lice.
+Garlic is an excellent natural antibiotic which can heal the body from within and also used externally on the skin to kill pathogenic bacteria, fungi, and lice.

 4. Garlic cloves are a good source of nutrients